 - Scoop Up the Leakage (Remarketing)

 Got a leaky funnel?
 That’s ok, many businesses do!
-What is important is knowing what to do when your prospects start to trickle, or sometimes flow out of your funnel through a chink.
+What is important is knowing what to do when your prospects start to trickle (or flow) out of your funnel through a chink.

 We spoke about customer concerns above.
 Sometimes these concerns are mild enough not to deter a prospect entirely, while other times they may cause your prospects to leak out of your sales funnel.